The

 , only currently supported tools display after their names.
 When FlowBuilder uses multiple tools, each tool is accessible by its friendly name.

-A friendly name might contain characters that are not valid as a part of the JavaScript variable name.
+A friendly name might contain characters that are not valid as part of a JavaScript variable name.
 In this case, all invalid characters are replaced with underscore characters.
 In some instances, two tools might have the same JavaScript name (for example, friendly names were

 tool!